 I’m overly paranoid about every unsolicited communication.
-Whilst a lot of friends and colleagues probably think I’m crazy, a healthy dose of suspicion largely reduces your risk of being compromised.
+Whilst a lot of friends and colleagues probably think I’m crazy, a healthy dose of caution largely reduces your risk of being compromised.
 In this post I’d like to give a few practical guidelines that can save you from a lot of trouble.

 Consider every link, attachment or file to be suspicious